Edmund Muskie: Tower Commission

 In 1987, Muskie was appointed a member of the President's Special Review Board known as the "Tower Commission" to investigate President Ronald Reagan's administration's role in the Iran-Contra affair.
 Muskie and the commission issued a highly detailed report of more than 300 pages that was critical of the president's actions and blamed the White House chief of staff, Donald T. Regan, for unduly influencing the president's activities.
 The panel was notable as the findings of the report were directly critical of the president who appointed the commission.

-Muskie was critical of the commission decrying the "over-obsession with secrecy," noting that "there are occasions when it's necessary to hold closely information about especially covert operations, but even possibly other operations of the Government.
+Muskie was critical of the commission, decrying the "over-obsession with secrecy," noting that "there are occasions when it's necessary to hold closely information about especially covert operations, but even possibly other operations of the Government.
 But every time that you are over-concerned about secrecy, you tend to abandon process."
 While underfunded, the commission did find that the Reagan administration ran a parallel policy directive at the same time they were publicly condemning negotiating for hostages.

 Death and funeral

 Muskie died at 4:06 AM EST on the morning of March 26, 1996, at the Georgetown University Medical Center in Washington, D.C., after seeking treatment for bouts of congestive heart failure.
 He died two days shy of his 82nd birthday.
-Eight days prior he underwent a carotid endarterectomy in his right neck.
+Eight days prior he had undergone a carotid endarterectomy in the right side of his neck.
 His assistant reported that he had suffered a myocardial infarction.
-Some historians believe that his blood clots were brought on from frequent 8,421 mile (13,552 km) flights to Cambodia; he was asked to assist in stabilizing its government on behalf of President Bill Clinton.
+Some historians believe that his blood clots were brought on from frequent flights to Cambodia; he had been asked to assist in stabilizing its government on behalf of President Bill Clinton.

 Due to his service in the United States Naval Reserve during World War II, he was eligible to be buried at Arlington National Cemetery in Arlington County, Virginia.
 His ultimate rank of lieutenant had him placed in Section 25 of the cemetery.
 Although he died on March 26, his grave stone initially noted that he died on the 25th.
 His wife, Jane, died on December 25, 2004, at age 77, due to health complications brought on by Alzheimer's disease.
-She was buried next to Muskie and his grave stone was corrected to read "March 26, 1996".
+She is buried next to Muskie and his grave stone is corrected to read "March 26, 1996".

-Muskie was memorialized in Washington D.C., Lewiston, Maine, and Bethesda, Maryland.
-At his Washington memorial, he was paid tribute to by a variety of U.S. senators and house representatives.
+Muskie was memorialized in Washington D.C.; Lewiston, Maine; and Bethesda, Maryland.
+At his Washington memorial, he was paid tribute to by a variety of U.S. senators and House representatives.
 His alma mater—Bates College—held a memorial presided over by its president, Donald Harward.
 On March 30, 1996, a publicly broadcast, Roman Catholic funeral was held in Bethesda at the Church of the Little Flower.
-He was eulogized by U.S. president Jimmy Carter; U.S. Senator, George J. Mitchell; 20th United States Ambassador to the United Nations, Madeleine Albright; a political aide, Leon G. Billings; and one of Muskie's sons, Stephen.
+He was eulogized by U.S. president Jimmy Carter; U.S. Senator, George J. Mitchell; 20th United States Ambassador to the United Nations and future U.S. Secretary of State Madeleine Albright; a political aide, Leon G. Billings; and one of Muskie's sons, Stephen.